Networks

 Ivy Schreiber

-Ivy is the Managing Director, Professional Learning and Growth at The Jewish Education Project.
+Ivy Schreiber is the Managing Director, Professional Learning and Growth at The Jewish Education Project.
 Her current work focuses on supporting Jewish educators towards adopting new models that lead to thriving and are responsive to today’s learners and families.
 Prior to The Jewish Education Project, Ivy worked at B’nai Jeshurun (BJ) in NYC for a decade, where she served as the Education Director, and also has experience in Jewish camping and as a consultant to synagogues.
 Ivy holds an MA in Jewish Education from the Davidson School at JTS, is an alum of the Leadership Institute, and is a Wexner Field Fellow.
 Ivy lives in Westchester with her husband and three children.

 Loen Amer